UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 The following instructions detail the building and testing of a simple test state machine for the X2 Exoskeleton (ExoTestMachine.cpp).
 This state machine simply simulates an exoskeleton which can move between sitting and standing postures, running in position control, triggered by keyboard events.

 ### Before you start
-These instructions assume that you have a suitable test platform, workbench environment.
+These instructions assume that you have a suitable test platform (i.e. a Target), and a workbench environment (i.e. a Host).

-Specifically, these instructions have been written for (and tested on) a BeagleBone Black running Debian Jessie 8.11 [Firmware](http://beagleboard.org/latest-images).
+Specifically, the target that these instructions have been written for (and tested on) is a BeagleBone Black running Debian Jessie 8.11 [Firmware](http://beagleboard.org/latest-images).
 Theoretically, this can be built on other distributions and Linux platforms as well, but they have not yet been tested.

-Workbench build environments for most platforms can be found [here](https://exoembedded.readthedocs.io/en/latest/workbench/)
+These instructions have been tested on a number of different host workbench build environments, but instructions on setting these up can be found [here](https://exoembedded.readthedocs.io/en/latest/workbench/)

 ### How to get the Project

-Clone the project from git repository:
+On the host, clone the project from git repository:
 ​
 \$ git clone https://github.com/UniMelb-Human-Robotics-Lab/CANOpenRobotController
 ​